Talome

 Installation

-Install Talome on Linux, macOS, or Windows in under 60 seconds.
-One command, zero dependencies.
+Install Talome on Linux or macOS.
+One command, zero surprises.

 System Requirements